SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/recursion.md

 The distinctive property of *recursive* solutions is that they reduce a problem to a simpler form of itself.

+One example (shared by one of the students on MACS Discord) is if you are standing at the back of a very long queue, and you want to know how many people are in that queue.

+- You ask the person in front of you, *'how many people are in front of you?'*,
+- That person asks the person in front of them, *'how many people are in front of you?'*,
+- and this keeps going down the queue,
+- until ...
+- it reaches the first person in the queue (base case), and that person will say *'there is one person in the queue - me'*.
+- Then people will pass that information **PLUS ONE** (for themselves) to the person who asked them (the person behind them),
+- until you get back to the person who originally asked the question, and then they have the answer.

 ### EXAMPLE

-For the same problem statement used for iterative solutions, we can say that the sum of all integers from `low` to `high` is:
+For the same problem statement (sum of all numbers from low to high) used for iterative solutions, we can say that the sum of all integers from `low` to `high` is:

 ```
 if low > high: